shczhen/docs/sql-statements/sql-statement-truncate.md

 ---
-title: 切り捨て| TiDBSQLステートメントリファレンス
+title: TRUNCATE | TiDB SQL Statement Reference
-summary: TiDBデータベースでのTRUNCATEの使用法の概要。
+summary: An overview of the usage of TRUNCATE for the TiDB database.
 ---

 # 切り捨てる {#truncate}